Lethalz/ZetV2/Guitar/Intro to chord functions.md

 Key

-Chord typpe - major , minor, dominant, sus , diminished
+Chord type - major , minor, dominant, sus , diminished

 chord funcition - what position is the chord or number of the chord is in a given key  ( C chord is 1 chord in C major scale)